It is mandatory for all motor vehicles parked on the Saint Paul College campus to use the controlled parking access system.

-Visitors and employees who do not choose to have a parking access card must enter the lot
+Visitors and employees who do not choose to have parking access through the SPC Card must enter the lot

-via the Marshall Avenue visitor entrance and obtain a short-term parking access ticket from the machine
+via the Marshall Avenue visitor entrance or the Kellogg Boulevard entrance to obtain a short-term parking access ticket from the machine.

-The short-term parking access ticket must be paid at the machine in the lane when exiting the lot or the machine in the Parking Ramp 3rd Floor Lobby using cash, credit card or a pre-paid parking exit voucher.
+access ticket must be paid at the paystation in the lane when exiting the lot

 Parking Ramp Floor Plans

-With a parking access card, you can use any parking entrance or exit on campus.
+With an SPC Card, you can use any parking entrance or exit on campus.

-Students and employees may enter the parking lot at multiple entrances using their parking access card.
+Students and employees may enter the parking lot at multiple entrances using their SPC Card.

 All persons operating a vehicle on campus are responsible for being familiar with, and complying with, all traffic and parking regulations.
 A complete list of parking violations and information about the parking policy may be obtained from the Public Safety Office

 on the first floor.
 Saint Paul College assumes no liability for care of, damage to, and/or protection of any vehicle or its contents at any time while it is operated on or parked on the campus property.
-Possession of a parking access card neither reserves nor guarantees a parking space.
+Possession of an SPC Card neither reserves nor guarantees a parking space.